Sanbase Alerts Use Cases

 alert-select-metrics-2

-Adjust the conditions until you are satisfied with the potential number of alerts.
-For instance, switch to the % metric moving up or down compared to the previous 7 days.
-Below we have found a solution that brings the total number of alerts to 21 in 3 months.
+Adjust your conditions until you're satisfied with the potential number of alerts.
+For example, you might want to switch to the percentage metric that moves up or down compared to the previous 7 days.

 alert-select-condition